Bruins mop up against Senators

-The Senators (12-17-8), meanwhile, continue to struggle with a fifth loss in their last six games and have just seven wins in 25 games since the start of November.
-Mike Condon made 29 saves in the loss Saturday.
+Mike Condon made 29 saves in the loss, but the Senators were unable to continue with the momentum they built with a 5-4 comeback win over the Columbus Blue Jackets on Friday night.

-Spooner opened the scoring with a power-play goal at 8:13 of the opening period when he beat Condon with a shot from the faceoff circle.
-Condon had made three saves during the sequence, but his teammates were unable to clear away the rebound.
+Spooner opened the scoring with a power-play goal at 8:13 of the first period after Derick Brassard was issued a slashing penalty.

+Senators coach Guy Boucher was happy with the way his team came out in the first period but wasn’t pleased with the call on Brassard.

+“We had a very good first period.
+It was an equal first period and the only goal they got was off a penalty we didn’t deserve, so that should have been a 0-0 period,” Boucher said.

+“It was the goals after that.
+Two goals five-on-five were our mistakes, but once you get to two and three on a back-to-back, the mountain gets bigger and bigger.”

-The Bruins opened things up in the second period with three goals on 12 shots to take a 4-0 lead.
+Those goals came when the Bruins opened things up in the second period, scoring three times on 12 shots to take a 4-0 lead.

 Acciari put the Bruins up 2-0 at 3:29 when he took a short pass from Torey Krug and put a backhand past Condon from the top of the crease.